Equine Metabolic Syndrome in Horses: Cause, Symptoms and Treatment

 1. Fasting Insulin and Glucose Test

-2. Repeated Testing
+2. Repeat Testing

-3. Combined Glucose-Insulin Test (cGIT)
+3. Combined Glucose-Insulin Test (CGIT)

 4. Oral Glucose Tolerance Test (OGT)